loopasam/pixelpotluck/README.md

 # TODO

 - FAQ: Write the page and decide on the content
-- Reference articles types, should be pages, but can have a different name
+- Reference articles types, should be pages, but can have a different name?
 - Search
 - RSS
 - Sitemap